sashinpivotal/java-class-examples/index.md

 ## Java sample projects

-All prjects are built with Maven and should be runnable.
+All projects are built with Maven and should be runnable.

-- lambda-exercise: Contains simeple lambda exercises
+- lambda-exercise: Contains simple lambda exercises
 - io-exercise: Contains all sample programs shown in the presentation
 - jdbc-exercise: Contains all sample programs shown in the presentation
 - hibernate-exercise: Contains all sample programs shown in the presentation as well as extra